SudipBhunia/Movie-data-Analysis-/README.md

 # **Exploratory Data Analysis- Movie Dataset**

 ## Dataset Description:
-This data set contains information about +9000 movies extracted from TMDB API.
+This data set contains information about +9000 movies extracted from TMDB.

 ## Columns Descreption:
 1. `Release_Date`: Date when the movie was released.